solutionwise/eccentric-car-meta/AUTHENTICATION.md

 # Authentication System

-This document describes the authentication system implemented for the Eccentric Car Meta admin panel.
+This document describes the authentication system implemented for the Eccentric Car Finder admin panel.

 ## Overview